skarfacegc/dadicator/README.md

 # Notes
 - LEDs aren't glued in, didn't know if you wanted to change order etc.
+- case is openable
 - Webserver is single threaded, it's easy to get missed requests if you try
 - You can program the board over the USB port
+- the power LED backlights the bottom LED a bit so the green light looks red until it's actually lit.

 # Enjoy!